20 Credits CERT3261, Academic Catalog 2025-2026

 Complete all of the following courses:

-COMP2145 Web Programming (4 Credits)
+COMP2145 Web Programming (4 credits)

-COMP2150 Web Services (4 Credits)
+COMP2150 Web Services (4 credits)

 This course focuses on web services technologies used in person-to-computer and computer-to-computer communications.
 Students will understand the Service Oriented Architecture (SOA) and web services concepts.
 The students will be able to explain and employ Representational state transfer (REST) or RESTful architecture, the Hypertext Transfer Protocol (HTTP), and data exchange formats, including eXtensible Markup Language (XML) and JavaScript Object Notation (JSON).
 Through this course, learners will understand, design and implement scalable and secure RESTful Web APIs (Application Programming Interfaces), utilizing chosen server-side scripting language.
 The class includes the exploration of the Internet of Things (IOT) concept and web services impact on the embedded systems.
 (Prerequisites: COMP 1130 and COMP 1140 with a C [2.0] or better)

-COMP2300 Java (4 Credits)
+COMP2300 Java (4 credits)

 This course covers OOP (Object Oriented Programming) using the Java language.
 Inheritance, polymorphism, abstract classes, and interfaces are covered.
 SWING, exceptions, data structures, and I/O streams will also be covered, demonstrating each of the OO concepts.
 Minimum typing speed of 35 wpm.
 You can test your typing speed at http://typingtest.com.
 (Prerequisites: Successful completion of COMP 1130 Programming Fundamentals (with a C grade or higher), or a working knowledge of another programming language.)

-COMP2312 Software Development (4 Credits)
+COMP2312 Software Development (4 credits)

 Software Development covers common programming techniques used in writing applications as well as demonstrating how to use the current leading Integrated Development Environment.
 Topics include object-oriented programming, control statements, database programming, and producing web-based applications.
 The capstone project for this course involves creating an application for a real-life business program.
 (Prerequisite: Successful completion of COMP 1130 Programming Fundamentals with a C or higher, or instructor permission if the student has a working knowledge of at least one programming language.)

-GCC 1120 Graphic Software 1 (4 Credits)
+GCC1120 Graphic Software 1 (4 credits)

 PLEASE NOTE: All program plans are preliminary and curriculum may change without notice.
 Your catalog of record may have different requirements.